Do Go On - 361 - The Hollywood Bandit

 No, we're good.

-Wilma's son, Ronald, ran in yelling, I saw him.
+Wilma's son, Ronald ran in, yelling, I saw him, I saw him.

 Your approval means everything to me.

-Honestly, if my mic's not working, that's fine.
+Honestly, if my mic's not working, that's fun.

 I'm just enjoying the show.